-Take a portion of yellow pumpkin.
-Remove the seeds and skin.
+Take a portion of yellow pumpkin and remove the seeds and skin.
 Chop the flesh into small cubes.
-Boil them in a container, adding just enough water.
-Cook until they become soft.
-Turn off the stove.
+Boil them in a container using just enough water to cover them.
+Cook them until they become soft, then turn off the stove.

-Alternatively, you can cook them in a pressure cooker up to 2 whistles and simmer for 5 minutes.
-Turn off the heat.
-Open the cooker lid, when the pressure releases naturally.
+Alternatively, you can cook them in a pressure cooker up to 2 whistles then simmer for 5 minutes.
+Turn off the heat and open the cooker lid when the pressure releases naturally.

 In the meantime, crush ginger, garlic, and green chilies.
 You can use a vegetable chopper for this.

 Put pumpkin pulp into a wide mixing bowl.
 Add ginger-garlic-green chili paste, wheat flour, gram flour (chickpea flour), finely chopped coriander leaves, sesame seeds, carom seeds, garam masala powder, turmeric powder, oil, sugar, and salt.

 Mix them together and knead gently, adding water little by little to get a smooth and pliable dough.

 Divide the dough into many lemon-sized balls.
 Roll each of them while dusting wheat flour to make 6–7-inch diameter discs.

 Heat a griddle or flat pan.
 Add a few drops of oil on it.
 Place a disc on it.
 Keep the heat on medium-high.
 Add a few drops oil or ghee and cook it on both sides until they are golden brown.

 Cook all of the pancakes like this.
 Once you've turned all of your dough into flatbreads, your yellow pumpkin parathas are ready to serve!

 Serve hot with pickle or tomato sauce.
 Enjoy eating these aromatic flatbreads!